 Things to do in Chester in a day

 Here are our recommendations of things to do when spending one day in Chester.

 Do a Hop on hop off sightseeing tour

 We were also lucky enough to have a knowledgeable guide on the bus as opposed to a recording.
 It was a great opportunity to ask questions and learn all about the city before going out and exploring on our own.
 If you do the tour you can buy tickets for the boat tour as well at a discount so keep that in mind.
 But if you forget, you can still get £1 off boat tickets if you show your bus ticket.
-And as they say every little bit helps.

 Stroll through Grosvenor Park

-After doing the full circuit on the bus we hopped off at Grosvenor Park.
-Here you can walk around and admire the gardens.
+It’s perfect if you want to stroll around and admire the gardens or just chill out generally.
 We started at the ruins of St John’s church and then made our way into the gardens.
 The gardens really are beautiful and so green.

 Take in the atmosphere around the River Dee

 If you cross the bridge to the other side you can go for a walk along the river.
 It is also the perfect place to have a picnic and lie in the grass.
 The atmosphere along the river is incredible especially on a sunny day.
 You get to listen to the murmur of the tourists and locals alike as they soak in the views as well as the songs from buskers set up along the river.